On the Injectivity of Euler Integral Transforms with Hyperplanes and Quadric Hypersurfaces

 \section{Background}

 In this section, we will cover the necessary backgrounds in o-minimal structures, Euler calculus, and the ECT.
-We refer the reader to \cite{van1998tame} for a comprehensive introduction to o-minimal structures, \cite{curry2012euler} and \cite{Gusein-Zade_2010} for more details in Euler calculus, and \cite{munch2023invitation} for an invitation to the Euler characteristic transform.
+We refer the reader to \cite{van1998tame} for a comprehensive introduction to o-minimal structures, \cite{curry2012euler} and \cite{Gusein-Zade_2010} for more details in Euler calculus, and \cite{munch2023invitation} for a general review of the Euler characteristic transform.